Cephalic Carnage: Musical style

 AllMusic describes the style of Cephalic Carnage as "crazy concoction of truly experimental grindcore, death metal, and jazz".
-Their music varies from death-grind, technical death metal, occasional surf rock, instrumental, to flamenco interludes or violin-and-sax ambient jams.
+Their music varies from deathgrind, technical death metal, occasional surf rock, instrumental, to flamenco interludes or violin-and-sax ambient jams.
 Their early style is typically progressive and technically proficient, with some comedic songs.
 Their later work developed into a more experimental, complex direction.

 Cephalic Carnage is also known for its humorous songs.
 Popmatters points out some examples: "On past albums, the band has taken satirical swipes at the overtly image-oriented black metal ("Black Metal Sabbath") and the oversaturated, angst-ridden metalcore sound ("Dying Will Be the Death of Me"), and even in live settings, they're not above taking the odd spontaneous piss-take to bring some levity to a situation.
 One notorious YouTube clip has a fight starting in the pit at a Cephalic show in Toronto, and in an inspired moment, the band launches into a rousing excerpt from "Eye of the Tiger", to a raucous ovation from the kids."